 Mi’Keilee McClain, 9, puts on her glasses to watch the eclipse on Monday, April 8, 2024, in Sturgeon, Mo.
 Central Missouri saw the eclipse peak at 94% totality.

-From left, former President Trump supporters Victoria Ellis, Ellie Gattermeir, Mattie Chambers, and Rayden Duncan of the Camden County Republican Club show their support on Tuesday, Nov.
+From left, former President Trump supporters Victoria Ellis, Ellie Gattermeir, Mattie Chambers, and Rayden Duncan of the Camden County Republican Club pose for a portrait on Tuesday, Nov.
 5, 2024, alongside Highway 54, in Camdenton, Mo.
 Ellis said that if Trump does not get elected, “things will go higher in prices and not back down how they should be.”

-Glenda Stock, left, locks hands with Vovanti Jones, right, to test her strength while her husband, David Stock, center, watches on Feb.
-16 at Rusk Rehabilitation Hospital in Columbia.
+Glenda Stock, left, locks hands with Dr. Vovanti Jones, right, to test her strength while her husband, David Stock, center, watches on Feb.
+16 at Rusk Rehabilitation Hospital in Columbia, Mo.
 Jones is a doctor who specializes in physical medicine and rehabilitation.
+She leads her patients and co-workers by example, having been diagnosed with Limb-Girdle Muscular Dystrophy at age 20.

 Inmates at the Genesee County jail listen to political candidates pitch themselves from the 8th Congressional District and Senate races on Thursday, July 11, 2024, in Flint, Mich.
 The I.G.N.I.T.E program’s goal is to reduce recidivism rates “by providing inmates with valuable job training, they are equipped with skills they can use upon release to gain meaningful employment and reduce their likelihood of reoffending.”